Sparky1313/ROS_Research/README.md

 SLAM stands for Simultaneous Localization and Mapping.
 I won't go into detail about the theory here, but there are plenty of resources online that explain it.

-To use Gazebo with RViz, you need a map of the Gazebo world that can work with RViz.
+To use Gazebo with RViz, you need a map of a Gazebo world that can work with RViz.
 As stated in the previous section, there is a map already included.

 If you would like to make your own map using SLAM, you can follow this [tutorial](https://emanual.robotis.com/docs/en/platform/turtlebot3/slam_simulation/).